Auto Mechanic Programs in Columbus, Georgia

 - Program: Automotive Technology

-- Description: Located in the Midtown area, Columbus Technical College offers an Automotive Technology program that provides hands-on training in car repair and maintenance.
+- Description: Columbus Technical College offers an extensive Automotive Technology program that covers various aspects of car repair and maintenance.
+Students receive hands-on training in state-of-the-art facilities.

 - Link: Columbus Technical College Automotive Technology